-The introduction of the root biomass losses due to harvest into the estimation for the 2^{nd} CP has significantly increased the lost harvest biomass in the 2^{nd} CP and consequently also in the FMRL correction estimates by approximately 20%.
+The introduction of the CSC in maquis and shrub forests (Out of yield) and root biomass losses due to harvest into the estimation for the 2^{nd} CP has significantly increased the lost harvest biomass in the 2^{nd} CP and consequently also in the FMRL correction estimates by approximately 24%.
+Since FMRL for Croatia is defined based on projections the technical procedure defined in IPCC 2013 Revised Supplementary Methods and Good Practice Guidance Arising from the Kyoto Protocol was applied to exclude inherited emissions from before the start of the 2^{nd} CP.

-As a consequence of all these methodological changes the FMRL changes from -6,289 Gg CO2 net removals to FMRLcorr. -4,906.20178 Gg CO2 net removals without HWP (instantaneous oxidation) and to FMRLcorr. -5,384.16933 Gg CO2 net removals with the HWP.
+As a consequence of all above listed methodological improvements in Croatian FM estimation and the exclusion of inherited emissions from before the start of the 2^{nd} CP, the FMRL changed from - 6,288.98592 Gg CO2 net removals to FMRL -4,809.67964Gg CO2 net removals without HWP (instantaneous oxidation) and to FMRL -6,192.41222 Gg CO2 net removals with the HWP, leading to the FMRL technical correction of 96.57 GgCO2 (-1.54%).